jungwookim/debugging-clojure-example/README.md

 # debugging-clojure-example
+1. using prn
-1. using tap>
+2. using tap>
-2. using trace
+3. using trace
-3. using trace + portal
+4. using trace + portal